osteel/dime/README.md

 ## Spreadsheet format

 Here is a [sample CSV file](/tests/stubs/transactions/valid.csv) you can use as a starting point.
+It is recommended to read this entire section to ensure proper reporting, however.

 Your spreadsheet must contain at least the following columns: